ckeditor/ckeditor4-docs/docs/guide/dev/best_practices/README.md

 For example, if you decide to allow all attributes in HTML elements, you will allow users to enter `onclick`, `onload`, `onerror` handlers.
 If you decide to allow all HMTL elements, users will be able to insert all elements which are easy to use for XSS attacks, e.g. `<iframe>`s, `<script>` tags or `<meta>` tags.

-Although ACF is not a security filter, leaving it in defult, automatic mode should minimise the risk of XSS issues.
+Although ACF is not a security filter, leaving it in default, automatic mode should minimise the risk of XSS issues.

 ### Disable source mode